 Credit risk is the risk of a financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligation.
 The Company manages credit risk by maintaining bank accounts with Tier 1 banks.
 Any short-term investment included in cash and cash equivalents would be composed of financial instruments issued by Canadian banks.
 The Company's trade and other receivables consist of trade receivables from the sale of the product.
-Trade receivables include amounts receivable for normal terms and extended terms, which are generally made to credit worthy purchasers.
-The Company uses an indirect distribution strategy whereby substantially all of the Company's revenues are earned through dealers, distributors and OEM partners.

-Notes to the Consolidated Financial Statements For three months ended March 31, 2023 and the year ended December 31, 2022
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Expressed in Canadian dollars)